lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-nodered.rst

 Connecting mikroBUS™ add-on board
 ================================

-``iio_info`` is a utility for displaying information about local or remote IIO devices, in this case it's the accel click board.
+``iio_info`` is a utility for displaying information about local or remote IIO devices, in this case it's the `Accel click board <https://www.mikroe.com/accel-click>`_.

 .. figure:: ./iio_info_out.png
    :scale: 100